johndpotts/learning-programming-journal/README.md

 - [ ] finish two d3 challenges on freecodecamp   (1/2)  **in progress**
 - [x] finish an MVC application
 - [x] Build multiple apps with AngularJS

+### 10-31-17
+- finished #hacktoberfest!!

+### 10-30-17
+- worked through setting up a dev environment on a mac.
+- researched homebrew and dotfiles.
+- added a few projects to portfolio

+### 10-29-17
+- reviewed mocha, karma, and chai for JS testing

+### 10-28-17
+- js code katas
+- build out vanilla js app with lots of dom manipulation

 ### 10-27-17
 - dug into dom manipulation in both vanilla JS and jquery